Daniel Craig To Return As James Bond, Why Did The Actor Played Coy All These Years?

 Craig admitted that he answered stupidly in the past, instead of dealing it with style and grace.
 Now that he finally revealed the big news to all James Bond fans, he expressed his excitement over the movie.

-Daniel Craig also revealed that this may be his last movie for the franchise.
+Daniel Craig also revealed that this might be his last movie for the franchise.
 He succeeded Pierce Brosnan and first appeared as the secret agent in Casino Royale in 2006.
 Since then, he had appeared three more times as James Bond in Quantum of Solace, Skyfall and Spectre.
 He is the seventh actor to play the elusive secret agent on film.

 The untitled James Bond movie will hit the theaters on November 8, 2019.